pingcap/docs-cn/system-tables/system-table-inspection-result.md

 * storage-readpool-low-cpu
 * split-check-cpu

-The built-in diagnosis rules are constantly being improved.
-If you have more diagnosis rules, welcome to create a PR or an issue in the [`tidb` repository](https://github.com/pingcap/tidb).
+The built-in diagnostic rules are constantly being improved.
+If you have more diagnostic rules, welcome to create a PR or an issue in the [`tidb` repository](https://github.com/pingcap/tidb).